-Whether sun time & moon time are artistically looked at from the bottoms up necessities-of-life point of view of the library-like restroom at Bon, a very cool Millennials/Bohemian (ReVibe-decorated) arts & entertainment coffee house and club in Charlottesville VA U.S.A.; or examined more trans-culturally per the AmerIndian "But for the Sun and the Moon, both humans and animals are animals..."
-Perspectivism insights of Eduardo Viveiros De Castro, Brazil's leading anthrolopologist -- OR looked at in some way even more "you" -- you are invited to send us your answer to this question about our site's only occasional appeal: "As we humans are animals -- and as all animals need to know where our bodies are in the daily and nightly passage of natural time -- why is it that while lots of our visitors/new users each day quickly grasp the value of knowing their true times as described here in detail, many more of our vistors do not?"
+Whether sun time & moon time are artistically looked at from the bottoms up necessities-of-life point of view of the library-like restroom at Bon, a very cool Millennials/Bohemian (ReVibe-redecorated) arts & entertainment coffee house and club in Charlottesville VA U.S.A.; or examined more trans-culturally per the AmerIndian "But for the Sun and the Moon, both humans and animals are animals..."
+Perspectivism insights of Eduardo Viveiros De Castro, Brazil's leading anthrolopologist -- OR looked at in some way even more "you" -- you are invited to send us your answer to this hopefully intriguing question: Why is it that those of our users who treat TrueTyme as a game tend to be the ones most quickly able to grasp the well-being value of knowing their true times (as described on this site in detail)?

-Using some non-Zen paradoxes as a learning tool to help you more quickly and deeply understand what our TrueTyme clock adds to conventional clock and watch time is simply to see "true time" within the context of three astro-illogical paradoxes and anomalies, and an unexpected miracle: i.e., these four challenges to conventional wisdom...
+To help those who are not yet TrueTyme users understand what our TT clock game adds to conventional clock and watch time, consider its various colorful displays within the context of three astro-illogical paradoxes and anomalies, and an unexpected miracle, these challenges to conventional wisdom...

 * Every day has a day and night.